jldowns/vatic-docker/README.md

 To start the container run the following command:

-    docker run -itp -v data:/root/vatic/data npsvisionlab/vatic-docker /bin/bash -C /root/vatic/example.sh
+      docker run -it -p 8111:80 -v $PWD/data:/root/vatic/data npsvisionlab/vatic-docker /bin/bash -C /root/vatic/example.sh

+Note that $PWD is the parent directory of the data directory and that on windows the format should be "//c/directory_path/data" where c is the drive letter.
+Note that 8111 is the port that you will want to direct your browser to.
+If that port is not available the choose another.

-This will start the apache web server and create image frames from the video located in "video_in".
-The frames will be put in "frames_in" and the video will be moved to the folder called "video_out"
+This will start the apache web server and create image frames from the video located in "videos_in".
+The frames will be put in "frames_in" and the video will be moved to the folder called "videos_out"

-Find the ip address and port number that the server is running on.
-If you are using docker-machine, 'docker-machine ip default' will show you the port and 'docker-machine port JOBID 80' will output the port the server is listening on.
+Find the ip address that the server is running on.
+If you are using docker-machine, 'docker-machine ip default' will show you ip-address the server is listening on.

-Open up a brower to point to http:/xxxx.xxxx.xxxx.xxxx:PORT/directory where the xxxx.xxxx.xxxx.xxxx is the ip-address and PORT is the port number.
+Open up a brower to point to http:/xxxx.xxxx.xxxx.xxxx:8111/directory where the xxxx.xxxx.xxxx.xxxx is the ip-address and 8111 is the port number (if not changed).

 ## ANNOTATING A VIDEO